 In the northern hemisphere, the northern lights also known as the aurora borealis.
 This name came from Galileo, who named them after the Greek word for the ‘north wind.’
 If you’ve ever seen a picture of the aurora, you can understand why he thought they looked like the wind!

-The Best Time of Year to See the Northern Lights in Iceland
+When to See the Northern Lights in Iceland

-As winter comes to an end, it’s still possible to see the aurora in Iceland if you’re willing to stay up late into the night.
+- Spring (April to May) – As winter comes to an end, it’s still possible to see the aurora in Iceland if you’re willing to stay up late into the night.
 In the months of April and early May, it’s possible to see the aurora, but increasingly less likely as the sun comes back to this part of the world.

-Summer is short and sunny in Iceland.
+- Summer (June to July) – Summer is short and sunny in Iceland.
 The weeks surrounding the June solstice bathe Iceland in sunlight, making it almost impossible to see the aurora because it just doesn’t get dark enough.
 If your goal in visiting Iceland is to see the northern lights, don’t plan your trip in the summer.

 The Best Places in Iceland to See the Northern Lights